kpedro88/cmssw/HeterogeneousCore/SonicTriton/README.md

 * `timeout`: maximum allowed time for a request
 * `outputs`: optional, specify which output(s) the server should send

+The batch size should be set using the client accessor, in order to ensure a consistent value across all inputs:
+* `setBatchSize()`: set a new batch size
+  * some models may not support batching

 Useful `TritonData` accessors include:
 * `variableDims()`: return true if any variable dimensions
 * `sizeDims()`: return product of dimensions (-1 if any variable dimensions)